-In order to become a candidate for office, candidates must file various documents with the Registrar of Voters and may have to pay certain fees.
-For the August 29, 2023 Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 8, 2023, and must return the completed candidate filing documents by 5 p.m. on June 2, 2023.
+To become a candidate for office, candidates must file various documents with the Registrar of Voters and may have to pay certain fees.
+For the August 29, 2025, Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 5, 2025, and must return the completed candidate filing documents by 5 p.m. on May 30, 2025.

-To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy form (see section A below).
+To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy form (see section D).
 On the Declaration of Candidacy form, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they want a ballot designation to appear on the ballot under their name.
-If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section B below).
+If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section E).

 Candidates may elect to compose and submit a statement of qualifications, commonly known as a Candidate Statement that will be printed in the County Voter Information Guide.
-If a candidate wants a statement printed in the guide, they must indicate this request on the Candidate Statement Form (see section C below).
+If a candidate wants a statement printed in the guide, they must indicate this request on the Candidate Statement Form (see section F).